 Overall: A great entry-level option that balances affordability and performance.
 Perfect for casual racers looking for a solid first racing wheel.

-The Thrustmaster T128P is another good wheel when you look at all the focus they’ve put in giving you the best value for money.
-If you’re wanting to get into Sim racing, then this will be a great option because of the hybrid technology Thrustmaster has put into them.
-While yes, this is a belt fed wheel, they’re still able to provide enough boost in strength to help add to the control and force feedback so that you can race competitively against other sim racers.
+The Thrustmaster T128P is another good wheel when you look at all the focus they’ve put into giving you the best value for money.
+If you’re wanting to get into sim racing, then this is a great option because of the hybrid force-feedback system Thrustmaster uses.
+While it isn’t direct-drive, the hybrid drive (belt + gears) still gives you enough strength and responsiveness to help with control and immersion so you can race competitively against other sim racers.

-Thrustmaster also has add ons which you can purchase such as another shifter and handbrake for drifting games which is awesome.
-The setup couldn’t be easier too, by simply plugging in and connecting the USB to the computer, it automatically sets it up so you can hop into a game quickly.
+Thrustmaster also has add-ons you can purchase separately, such as a shifter and handbrake for drifting games, which is a nice bonus if you want to expand your setup later.
+Setup is super easy, plug in the power, connect the USB, and the wheel is ready to go, so you can hop into a race quickly.

-I’d still recommend either this or the Logitech wheel if you are looking to get into the sim racing world and want to find out if sim racing can be a long term hobby.
+Even with the compromises, I’d still recommend this or the Logitech wheel if you’re looking to get into sim racing and want to find out whether the hobby is something you want to commit to long-term.

 Pros:

-Optional accessories – Compatible with Thrustmaster’s add-on shifter and handbrake
+- Optional accessories – Works with Thrustmaster’s add-on shifter and handbrake

-Magnetic shifters – Quick and responsive gear shifts
+- Magnetic shifters – Quick and accurate gear shifts

 Cons:

-Smaller wheel size – Doesn’t match real-life steering wheel dimensions
+- Smaller wheel size – Not close to real steering wheel dimensions

-There were races where sometimes the lights on the wheel would work and others when they wouldn’t though it was the same race, and to be paying so much more and not getting a leather wheel like what you can with the logitech wheel is a major downside.
+There were races where sometimes the lights on the wheel would work and others when they wouldn’t, even though it was the same race, and to be paying much more only to have a leather wrap that still doesn’t feel as premium as the Logitech wheel is a major downside.

 However, it’s still a decent racing simulator wheel for starters just not the best in my opinion.
 Eventhough the Thrustmaster T248 is marketed as an upgrade over the T128P, it also comes with some inconsistencies.